mattcroat/joy-of-code/posts/using-sveltekit-endpoints/using-sveltekit-endpoints.md

 {/await}
 ```

-This separation is clear but when you're using SvelteKit the line between the frontend and backend is blurred.

 Keep in mind this is a **valid** approach even in SvelteKit that has a focus on **server-side rendering** if you ever need to run some code on the client (I use this method to get the [latest views count for the posts](https://github.com/mattcroat/joy-of-code/blob/5bc65f2fed2ae81f67a9f28c3c2b74dfe8bf8069/src/lib/ui/posts.svelte) while the posts are prerendered).

 That being said this is is a worse user experience because JavaScript has to load for the page first and you can't make credentialed requests without a server.